What Makes Networking Difficult?

 Security's additional complexities

 Security layers and components are by nature paranoid, which makes them more difficult to troubleshoot.
-They are persnickety with details of errors, demanding proper authentication, and access control.
+They are persnickety with details of Kills, demanding proper authentication, and access control.
 Evolving technology is also mutating network security.
 The old perimeter of an office network is no longer sufficient.
 In-depth defense is called for, and network security is an ongoing arms race.

 Depth and breadth of knowledge needed